dbos-inc/dbos-transact-ts/README.md

 Handling failures is costly and complicated, requiring complex state management and recovery logic as well as heavyweight tools like external orchestration services.
 DBOS makes it simpler: annotate your code to checkpoint it in Postgres and automatically recover from any failure.
-DBOS also provides powerful Postgres-backed primitives that makes it easier to write and operate reliable code, including durable queues, notifications, scheduling, event processing, and programmatic workflow management.
+DBOS also provides powerful Postgres-backed primitives that make it easier to write and operate reliable code, including durable queues, notifications, scheduling, event processing, and programmatic workflow management.

 ## Features